Ek Hazaaron Mein Meri Behna Hai: Development

 Much of the show has been shot in Rishikesh, Chandigarh and Mumbai.
 In the earlier episodes of the show, the cast had gone to Mussoorie to shoot the show in Jaypee Residency Manor, Mussoorie but in the show it was claimed as their bungalow.
 The series was also dubbed into English as The Inseparables on Star Life.

 Casting

-The show is produced and directed by Siddharth Malohtra of Cinevistaas Limited.
-Krystle D'Souza was cast to play Jeevika Chaudhary along with Nia Sharma as Maanvi Chaudhary.
+The show is produced and directed by Siddharth Malhotra of Cinevistaas Limited.
+Krystle D'Souza was cast to play Jeevika Chaudhary along with Nia Sharma as Manvi Chaudhary.
 Karan Tacker and Kushal Tandon both were finalised to play the main role.
 Abhinav Shukla was roped to play another important chartecter in the series.
 Other cast included Seema Kapoor, Anju Mahendru, Manasvi Vyas, Anupam Bhattacharya, Divyajyotee Sharma, Gaurav Kumar, Deep Dhillon and Tarla Joshi.
 Seema played a strict women and but later her character turned positive.

 Cancellation and future

-Speaking about its end, producer Siddharth Malhotra said, The channel didn't want to shut the show.
+Speaking about its end, producer Siddharth Malhotra said, "The channel didn't want to shut the show.
 Both the channel and the production house tried reasoning with the cast.
-But since they are unwilling to play parents on screen, we have to forcibly end the show.
+But since they are unwilling to play parents on screen, we have to forcibly end the show."
 In Jan 2021, the show confirmed returning with a sequel.